viktorteren/Seto/README.md

 <b>COMPOSE</b>: perform the composition of FCPNs and create an output file in .aut extension

+<b>DOT</b>: combined with COMPOSE flag creates the output file in .dot extension instead of .aut

 ### d) Combined flows

 The flags M and FC/KFC can be used together.